icaswell/trevorese/technical_documentation.md

-# Trevorese Dictionary Technical Documentation
+# Sesowi Dictionary Technical Documentation

-This document provides a comprehensive overview of the Trevorese Dictionary application codebase.
+This document provides a comprehensive overview of the Sesowi Dictionary application codebase.

-## Introduction to Trevorese
+## Introduction to Sesowi

-Trevorese is a constructed language designed to be the simplest possible language to learn while remaining fully capable of expressing any idea.
+Sesowi is a constructed language designed to be the simplest possible language to learn while remaining fully capable of expressing any idea.
 The language features an uninflecting grammar that relies on word order and part-of-speech markers.
 Important terminology:

-- **Atoms**: The basic building blocks of Trevorese vocabulary, consisting of under 200 core words from which all other words are built.
+- **Atoms**: The basic building blocks of Sesowi vocabulary, consisting of under 200 core words from which all other words are built.
 Atoms typically have the form consonant+vowel[+optional ng], such as `ma`, `su`, or more complex forms like `yau`, `kwe`, or `nang`.
 Atoms function as a cloud of meaning that can serve as verbs, nouns, or adjectives depending on context.

-- **Compounds**: Most Trevorese words are compounds composed of multiple atoms.
+- **Compounds**: Most Sesowi words are compounds composed of multiple atoms.
 For example, the word for "dog" (`deyagoboi`) is a compound of the atoms for "of", "back", "go", and "animal", conceptually meaning "a following/loyal animal".
 Compounds are written with hyphens in the gloss form, but the surface form is written without hyphens -- except for compounds longer than four atoms, where hyphens are often introduced to improve readability.
 In such cases, the gloss will have a double dash, e.g. `big-plant-place--of-back-go-animal`.

-- **Gloss**: The representation of Trevorese words using English approximations.
-For example, the gloss `of-back-go-animal` represents the Trevorese word for "dog".
-Glosses make it easier to understand the meaning and structure of Trevorese words.
+- **Gloss**: The representation of Sesowi words using English approximations.
+For example, the gloss `of-back-go-animal` represents the Sesowi word for "dog".
+Glosses make it easier to understand the meaning and structure of Sesowi words.

-- **Surface**: The actual phonetic form of Trevorese words as they would be spoken or written in the language.
+- **Surface**: The actual phonetic form of Sesowi words as they would be spoken or written in the language.
 For example, the surface form of the gloss `of-back-go-animal` is `deyagoboi`.

 ## Website Features

-The Trevorese Dictionary application consists of several tabs, each serving a specific purpose in helping users learn and interact with the language:
+The Sesowi Dictionary application consists of several tabs, each serving a specific purpose in helping users learn and interact with the language:

-Throughout the website, any Trevorese word in a span of class "surface" or "gloss" is clickable, bringing up a box showing its meaning, pronuncuation, etc.
+Throughout the website, any Sesowi word in a span of class "surface" or "gloss" is clickable, bringing up a box showing its meaning, pronuncuation, etc.

 ### About
-Provides an introduction to the Trevorese language, explaining its principles, phonology, and design philosophy.
+Provides an introduction to the Sesowi language, explaining its principles, phonology, and design philosophy.

 ### Periodic Table
-Displays a visual representation of the atomic words in Trevorese, organized in a format similar to the periodic table of elements.
+Displays a visual representation of the atomic words in Sesowi, organized in a format similar to the periodic table of elements.

 ### Tutorial
-Offers a step-by-step guide to learning Trevorese, divided into multiple parts covering sounds, atoms, compounds, grammar, and more.
+Offers a step-by-step guide to learning Sesowi, divided into multiple parts covering sounds, atoms, compounds, grammar, and more.

 ### Dictionary
-Allows users to search for words in Trevorese (either surface or gloss form) and English.
+Allows users to search for words in Sesowi (either surface or gloss form) and English.
 The dictionary displays comprehensive information about each entry, including its surface form, gloss, part of speech, and usage examples.

 ### Typing Tool
 Provides a conversion tool that allows users to input text in either gloss or surface form and see the corresponding outputs.
 The tool displays: